Valentine’s Day Ideas from Centerpieces to Food

 If you have been reading my blog for a while, you know how much I love beautiful place settings.

 What better way to honor Valentine’s Day than to use the “Juliet” pattern from Royal Doulton’s Romance Collection?
 This fine dinnerware has soft pinks, blues and greens.
 What makes this setting extra special?
 It is my very first one and purchased in my 20s.
-I think I owned this set of china before I had real furniture.
+I believe I owned this set of china before I had real furniture.

 Both new and vintage stemware, adds sparkle and continuity with the pink theme.